LueKely/GymCircleBackend/readme.md

 - this is where the magic where all the routes are imported and stuff

+### .env

+- this is not available in our repo for i added it in the git ignore just pm me for the .env this is crucial btw.

 ### /public

 - where html renders are stored and images i guess

 ### /src